eddie-energy/architecture/arc42/building-block-view/building-block-view.md

     Contained Building Blocks
     Important Interfaces
     Black boxes -->
+Suggestions: Integrate EDDIE Framework and AIIDA C4 diagrams with new descrpitions.

+To discuss:
+Level 1 & Level 2 on one page?
+How to use the C4 Zoom?
+(Links in blocks, that lead to new page?, Have one diagram with a changing table anf description on click?)

 The building block view is presented through a description of the system using two levels.
 Level 1 shows the overall system along with all the main building blocks.
 Level 2 further explains the building blocks from Level 1.
 The building blocks of Level 2 are explained further in dedicated sections.

 ## Level 1 View